Skip to main content

 8. Test your YAFFA installation

-You can now open your browser and navigate to the IP address of your Raspberry Pi, or the domain you have set up in the Nginx configuration.
+Congratulations!
+You have successfully installed YAFFA on your Raspberry Pi.
+Open your browser and navigate to the IP address of your Raspberry Pi, or the domain you have set up in the Nginx configuration.
 You should see the YAFFA login screen.

 Screenshot of the YAFFA login screen